isl-org/Open3D/docs/tutorial/Advanced/global_registration.rst

 Global registration
 -------------------------------------

-Both :ref:`registration` and :ref:`colored_point_registration` are known as **local** registration methods because they rely on a rough alignment as initialization.
+Both :ref:`icp_registration` and :ref:`colored_point_registration` are known as **local** registration methods because they rely on a rough alignment as initialization.
 This tutorial shows another class of registration methods, known as **global** registration.
 This family of algorithms do not require an alignment for initialization.
 They usually produce less tight alignment results and are used as initialization of the local methods.

 .. code-block:: python